Skip to content

 import { Player, PlayerEvent } from "@infernus/core";

-// Define a first-level command
+// Define a top-level command

 PlayerEvent.onCommandText("help", ({ player, next }) => {